-We’ve had loads of successful fundraisers at Caboodle!
-We always try and think outside the box when it comes to fundraising events, so we thought we’d share some of them.
+We’ve had lots of successful fundraisers at caboodle!
+We always try and think outside the box when it comes to charity fundraising ideas, so we thought we’d share some of them.

 Here are a few charity fundraising ideas for the workplace you may not have thought of!

 Need more inspiration?
-Check out our Just Giving Team page to see how we’ve raised over £9,000 for Cure Leukaemia in 2019!
+Check out our Just Giving Team page to see how we raised over £9,000 for Cure Leukaemia in 2019!

 — Caboodle Technology (@caboodletec) April 1, 2019